IssueM/issuem-leaky-paywall-mailpoet/readme.txt

 * Like IssueM, Leaky Paywall is GPL

 == Changelog ==
+= 1.1.0 =
+* Updating for new public release of Leaky Paywall

 = 1.0.1 =
 * Updating IssueM references to point to zeen101